ComicIronic/RSI-editor/README.md

 RSI-editor is a GUI for doing visual editing of [RSI files](https://github.com/space-wizards/RSI.py).
 It is intended to lower the barrier for creating new RSIs, and converting existing DMI files to the RSI format.
 Requires Python 3.7 or newer.

+## Install

+1. If you don't have `pipenv` install, do `pip install pipenv` in a command line window.
+2. In the RSI-Editor folder, open a command window and type `pipenv install`.
+3. Use the start.bat to start the RSI-Editor.

 ## Usage

 ### Opening an RSI